w1z4rd-1/ghost-detector/README.md

 - Shows how many days ago the stats were checked if older than 2 weeks
 - Includes any custom tags and colors you've assigned

+## Ghost Totem Detection

+Automatically detects and announces when a "ghost totem" event occurs.

+- Detects ghost totems in both main hand and off-hand
+- Works when switching to a totem slot via hotbar keys or replenishing mainhand or offhand totem
+- Announces to chat: `[INSIGNIA] <ghost totem detected> totem held for X ms (Y ticks)`
+- Supports detection in both vanilla death and servers that put players in spectator mode on death

 ## Installation